shitpoet/rmb/README.md

 # rmb

-Open links in new foreground tab by right click, open context menu for a litle bit longer right click.
+Open links in new foreground tab by right click, open context menu for a little bit longer right click.

-Chrome forbids programmatical opening of context menu, so this extension needs a workaround.
+Chrome forbids programmatical opening of context menu, so this extension uses a workaround.

-A workaround is to simulate user input to open the menu.
+The workaround is to simulate user input to open the menu.

 This is done by this bash script: